-Millennials are next in line to become the most important spenders on the market.
+Millennials are next in line to become the most essential spenders on the market.

-That’s why millennial spending statistics are super important in 2020.
+That’s why millennial spending statistics are super important.

-This generation has new priorities when it comes to spending their money, so…
+This age group, also called generation Y, has new priorities when it comes to spending their money, so…

 Let’s take a look at the changes in consumer trends brought on by the changes of generations.